Animal Mascots of the Civil War

 Sources of Information

-Lang, J. Stephen.
-The Complete Book of Confederate Trivia, Combined Books, Inc. Conshoshocken, PA, 1994.
+- Lang, J. Stephen.
+The Complete Book of Confederate Trivia, Combined Books, Inc. Conshohocken, PA, 1994.

 A note of appreciation is extended to Fort Ward volunteer Bob Caulk for his research assistance.